Luis Octavio

 Execution

-I led the implementation across the full product — every screen in the app and the DINN website.
+I led the implementation across the full product.

-That meant coordinating illustrators, UX/UI designers, and the communication team under one direction, making sure the system was applied consistently, not just understood in theory.
+That meant coordinating illustrators, UX/UI designers, and the communication team under one direction, making sure the system was applied consistently.

 Spread del manual de gobernanza + implementación en app completa